Azure/azure-service-operator/docs/hugo/content/tools/asoctl.md

-  -n, --namespace string       Write the imported resources to the specified namespace -o, --output string          Write ARM resource CRDs to a single file -f, --output-folder string   Write ARM resource CRDs to individual files in a folder
+  -n, --namespace string       Write the imported resources to the specified namespace -o, --output string          Write ARM resource CRDs to a single file -f, --output-folder string   Write ARM resource CRDs to individual files in a folder -w, --workers int            Specify the number of parallel workers to use when importing resources (default 4)

 Global Flags:
       --quiet     Silence most logging
       --verbose   Enable verbose logging